ebtc-protocol/ebtc/packages/contracts/test-report.md

-      ✓ withdrawColl(): reverts when requested ETH withdrawal is > the cdp's collateral (508ms) ✓ withdrawColl(): reverts when withdrawal would bring the user's ICR < MCR (313ms) ✓ withdrawColl(): reverts if system is in Recovery Mode (323ms) ✓ withdrawColl(): doesn’t allow a user to completely withdraw all collateral from their Trove (due to gas compensation) (352ms)
+      ✓ withdrawColl(): reverts when requested ETH withdrawal is > the cdp's collateral (508ms) ✓ withdrawColl(): reverts when withdrawal would bring the user's ICR < MCR (313ms) ✓ withdrawColl(): reverts if system is in Recovery Mode (323ms) ✓ withdrawColl(): doesn’t allow a user to completely withdraw all collateral from their Cdp (due to gas compensation) (352ms)
-      ✓ withdrawColl(): leaves the Trove active when the user withdraws less than all the collateral (263ms) ✓ withdrawColl(): reduces the Trove's collateral by the correct amount (316ms) ✓ withdrawColl(): reduces ActivePool ETH and raw ether by correct amount (291ms) ✓ withdrawColl(): updates the stake and updates the total stakes (342ms) ✓ withdrawColl(): sends the correct amount of ETH to the user (289ms)
+      ✓ withdrawColl(): leaves the Cdp active when the user withdraws less than all the collateral (263ms) ✓ withdrawColl(): reduces the Cdp's collateral by the correct amount (316ms) ✓ withdrawColl(): reduces ActivePool ETH and raw ether by correct amount (291ms) ✓ withdrawColl(): updates the stake and updates the total stakes (342ms) ✓ withdrawColl(): sends the correct amount of ETH to the user (289ms)